 NOTE 3: MC replay UE can connect to the CSC and recording server using EPS or other communication networks.

+NOTE 4: The Le reference point is not an essential reference point to enable MC services.
+It is only required if location information of MC service UE(s) is obtained from the PLMN operator via the LCS.

 In the model shown in figure 7.3.1-1, the following apply:

 - A specific MC service server is an instantiation of a GCS AS in accordance with 3GPP TS 23.468 [18].